ainglese-dev/DEVASC-notes/notes/2_Understanding_and_Using_APIs/04_Explain_Common_HTTP_Response_Codes_Associated_With_Rest_APIs.md

 ### 429: Too Many Requests

 The user has sent too many requests in a set amount of time.
 Utilized with rate limiting features.

+Slow your roll.
+Either be more efficient with your API calls, run your job less-frequently, etc.

 ### 451: Unavailable for Legal Reasons